fly-lang/fly/llvm/utils/benchmark/docs/AssemblyTests.md

 The tests require Filecheck to be installed along the `PATH` of the build machine.
 Otherwise the tests will be disabled.

-Additionally, as mentioned in the previous section, codegen tests are inherently non-portable.
+Additionally, as mentioned in the previous section, GenStmt tests are inherently non-portable.
 Currently the tests are limited to:

 * x86_64 targets.